spraakbanken/mink-backend/docs/developers-guide.md

 When uploading source files, they are stored on the [storage server](#server-setup) in a directory named after the resource ID.
 When uploading multiple corpus files, Mink checks that all file extensions match, as Sparv requires source files to be of the same type.
-Lexicon resources only support a single source file.
+Use the `/corpus/sources/upload/<resource_id>` and `/lexicon/sources/upload/<resource_id>` routes to upload your source files.
 Metadata resources don't support source file uploads.
-Use the `/corpus/sources/upload/<resource_id>` and `/lexicon/sources/upload/<resource_id>` routes to upload your source files.

 ### Uploading a Config File